 Teens invited to library programs

-Gunn Memorial Library in Washington will begin a page-to-screen series for teens in grades six to 12 beginning Sept.
-24 and a new Teen Tech Time program in the coming weeks.
+Gunn Memorial Library in Washington will begin a page-to-screen series for teens in grades six to 12 on Sept.
+24 and a new Teen Tech Time program is planned.

 Teens can pick up a copy of the program’s first page-to-screen book pick, “Simon vs. the Homo Sapien’s Agenda,” by Becky Albertalli.